sefinek24/Sefinek-Blocklist-Collection/README.md

 Under no circumstances should they be modified because they will be overwritten by [GitHub Actions](.github/workflows/download-blocklists.yml).
 However, if a blocklist is not located in the aforementioned folder, you can create a new Pull Request or Issue.

-If I come across a false alarm while browsing the internet, I usually eliminate it immediately if it is within my capabilities.
+If I come across a false alarm while browsing the internet, I usually eliminate it immediately if it is within my capabilities.<br>

 | Path                         | Modifying | Description                                                                                                                                                                                                   |
 |------------------------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|